Three Indians among 78 ‘pushed’ into Bangladesh, local police claim

 Three Indians were among a group of 78 people “pushed” across a river into Bangladesh on May 8, alleged a report by the police in Bangladesh’s Satkhira town.

-The 78 persons had been rescued from the Mandarbaria area of the Sundarbans in Satkhira by Bangladeshi forest department officials and the coast guard, said Humayun Kabir, the officer in-charge of the Shyamnagar police station in Bangladesh, who filed the report.
+The 78 persons had been rescued from the Mandarbaria area of the Sundarbans in Satkhira by Bangladeshi forest department officials and the coast guard, said Humayun Kabir, the officer in-charge of the Shyamnagar police station in Bangladesh, who filed the report on Monday.

-The report said the three Indians among them were arrested for entering Bangladesh without documents.
+The report said the three purported Indians among them were arrested for entering Bangladesh without documents.
 They were identified as 20-year-old Abdur Rahman, 24-year-old Muhammad Hasan Shah and 19-year-old Saiful Sheikh.

-They are from Nehrunagar in Gujarat, the report said.
+They are from Nehrunagar in Gujarat, the report claimed.

 A case was registered against them in Bangladesh under section 4 of the 1952 Control of Entry Act.